 In September 2013, Sun received a Paragraph IV Certification Notice of filing from Actavis of an abbreviated new drug application ("ANDA") to the FDA for a generic version of Absorica (isotretinoin capsules).
 A Paragraph IV Certification Notice is filed when the sponsor company of the ANDA believes that its generic product is not infringing on a particular patent and/or that such patent is not valid.
 A patent infringement lawsuit against Actavis was filed by Sun, Cipher and Galephar in October 2013 and, as a result, the ANDA was subject to a 30-month stay of FDA approval, beginning on the date the notification letter was received.
 In October 2015, the Company, along with Sun and Galephar, entered into a settlement agreement with Actavis that dismissed the patent litigation suit.
-As part of the settlement agreement, Cipher, Sun and Galephar entered into a non-exclusive license agreement with Actavis under which Actavis may begin selling its generic version of Absorica in the U.S. on December 27, 2020 (approximately nine months prior to the expiration of the five Absorica patents in September 2021) or earlier under certain circumstances.
+As part of the settlement agreement, Cipher, Sun and Galephar entered into a non-exclusive license agreement with Actavis under which Actavis may begin selling its generic version of Absorica in the

+U.S. on December 27, 2020 (approximately nine months prior to the expiration of the five Absorica patents in September 2021) or earlier under certain circumstances.

 Under the terms of the agreement with Sun, the Company receives a royalty percentage in the mid-teens on net sales.
-Cipher's agreement with Sun is for a period of 10 years from the first commercial sale expiring in November 2022 and Sun has the right to extend the term for additional two year periods.
+Cipher's agreement with Sun is for a period of 10 years from the first commercial sale expiring in November 2022 and Sun has the right to extend the term for an additional two year period.

 In July 2018, the Company amended its distribution and supply agreement (the "Sun Amendment") with Sun for Absorica.
 The Sun Amendment provides Sun with the ability to launch new isotretinoin products prior to the expiration of the agreement in November 2022.
 The Company will receive a royalty until December 2024 based on U.S. net sales from Sun's isotretinoin product portfolio.
 In addition, the Absorica New Drug Application ("NDA") will be returned to the Company on expiry of the agreement in November 2022.
+On February 3, 2020, Sun launched their new isotretinoin products under the brand name of Absorica LD.

-On December 19, 2018, the Company received notice of a Paragraph IV Certification in ANDA No. 212333 advising Sun, Sun Pharmaceuticals Industries Ltd. and Galephar that Upsher Smith Laboratories, LLC ("Upsher Smith") has filed an ANDA with the FDA seeking approval to manufacture, use, or sell a generic version of Absorica (10 mg, 20 mg, and 30 mg) prior to the expiration of U.S. Patent Nos.
+On December 19, 2018, the Company received a Paragraph IV Certification Notice of Filing advising Sun, Sun Pharmaceuticals Industries Ltd. and Galephar that Upsher Smith Laboratories, LLC ("Upsher Smith") has filed an ANDA with the FDA seeking approval to manufacture, use, or sell a generic version of Absorica (10 mg, 20 mg, and 30 mg) prior to the expiration of U.S. Patent Nos.
 7,435,427; 8,367,102; 8,952,064; 9,078,925; and 9,089,534.
 On January 30, 2019, Sun, Cipher and Galephar filed a complaint against Upsher Smith asserting infringement of the five patents.
 On February 12, 2019, Upsher Smith filed its answer to the complaint.
+On March 9, 2020 an arbitration meeting was held.
+The Company is awaiting a response from that meeting.